valpackett/capsicumizer/README.md

 ];
 ```

-Environment variables are exposed as UCL variables.
+Environment variables and program arguments ($0 etc.) are exposed as UCL variables.

 ## Contributing